BUY MUSIC FOR FILMS, MOVIES & CINEMA

 By law, to use a song in a movie or video you need two types of licenses:

 In some cases, the record label and publisher can be the same entity but often are not.
-Here’s an example:

-Say you want to use the song “Amazing Grace” on a video.
 Being a hymn that is more than 70 years old, the song is within the public domain.
-So if your 16-year-old daughter writes and sings her own remake, you will not need any license.

-But suppose you want to use the version by Chris Tomlin, then you would need a license for primary use and a synchronization license.
+But suppose you want to use the version by Chris Tomlin , then you would need a license for primary use and a synchronization license.

 Therefore, I am convinced that the artist whose song you are using appreciates the payment of $ 0.99 on iTunes for downloading it, but will not be equally happy if you use that song in your video.